 This training course is designed to provide a very low 8 to 1 student/tutor ratio; much lower than other courses on offer.
-This course is hands-on.
-It is primarily practical but essential theory is also taught.
+This course itself is hands-on – It is primarily practical with essential theory classes making up a small portion of the course.
 Each student gets the personal attention she wants and deserves to learn the skills and to practice the techniques required to become a great chef.

-In keeping with our professional approach, starting in week 7, each student spends 1 day a week in a restaurant or hotel kitchen (work placement).
-The School regularly places students at Campagne and The Lady Helen Mount Juliet; both One Star Michelin restaurants.
+In keeping with our professional approach, starting in week six, each student spends one day per week in a restaurant or hotel kitchen for their work placement.
+We regularly place students at Campagne and The Lady Helen at Mount Juliet Estate; both One Star Michelin restaurants.

-Near the end of this training course, the students become directly involved with the planning and execution of their own Farmer’s Market, which takes place on the School grounds.
-Each student develops a food product, selects the packaging and individually sells his own product.
+Near the end of this training course, the students become directly involved with the planning and execution of our Schoolyard Market.
+Each student develops a food product – considering everything from packaging to costing – which will be sold at the market.
 This project requires team-work and a high level of organisation.

 The graduation event that concludes the Modern Skills for Modern Chefs training course is an 8-course Tasting Menu for 40 guests; which is planned, prepared, plated and served entirely by the students.